Planning Your Deployment

 |Large (8 vCPUs)||5 Gbps||600||16 GB||8 GB|

-These throughput numbers are estimates and your speeds will vary.
+These performance and capacity metrics are estimates and your speeds will vary.
 When choosing an MVE instance size, keep in mind these items:

 The maximum throughput numbers are characterized using a pure SD-WAN hub for hub-and-spoke connections.